Frequently Asked Questions

 How do I diagnose/manage leishmaniosis in canine patients imported from abroad?

-What parasites should I recommend testing for to clients who have rescued a dog from abroad?
+What parasites should I recommend testing for, to clients who have rescued a dog from abroad?

 Due to the ongoing risk that imported parasites represent to individual pets, owners, the wider public and UK biosecurity as a whole, ESCCAP UK & Ireland recommend four key steps (the ‘four pillars’) when dealing with all imported or travelled pets arriving in the UK: